Hard Red Winter Wheat Berries Recipes: From Pantry to Plate

 Before we get into the pots and pans, it helps to know what makes this specific variety special.
 In the United States, we grow several types of wheat.
 "Hard" refers to the high protein (gluten) content, "Red" refers to the color of the bran, and "Winter" refers to the growing season.

 Hard Red Winter Wheat is planted in the autumn, stays dormant through the snow, and is harvested in late spring or early summer.
 Because it’s a "hard" wheat, it has a firm texture that holds up beautifully to long simmering.
-Unlike soft wheat, which can turn to mush if you look at it wrong, hard red winter berries stay distinct and "poppy."
+You may also see this ingredient referred to simply as hard red winter wheat grain; regardless of the name, these whole wheat kernels are the unrefined foundation of the wheat plant.

 The Texture Secret: When cooked correctly, a wheat berry should have a "bite" similar to al dente pasta or a pomegranate seed.
 It’s a satisfying, chewy texture that makes meals feel much more substantial.